yiisoft/docs/guide/en/start/workflow.md

   your application to be `http://hostname/index.php` or something similar.
   For your needs, please adjust the URLs in our descriptions accordingly.

-Note that unlike the framework itself, after the project template is installed, it's all yours.
+Note that unlike the framework itself, after the project template is installed, it is all yours.
 You're free to add or delete code and overall modify it as you need.